 Just like with adults and teens, Pfizer’s COVID vaccine for kids will be two doses, spaced three weeks apart with full immunity taking hold two weeks after the second dose.
 But, it’s not the same dose as adults.
 It is important to point out that a child’s dose is smaller than the adult and teen dose at 10 micrograms compared to the 30 micrograms adults and teens receive.

-There are many parents who have rejoiced in this moment, but we also know many of you have your hesitations.
-We don’t have to recite polls of parents to tell you, many of you have some serious questions so we’re turning once again to Dr. Christina Canody, director of the pediatric service line at BayCare and Dr. Allison Messina to get answers for you.
+We’re turning once again to Dr. Christina Canody, director of the pediatric service line at BayCare and Dr. Allison Messina to get answers for you.

 *Interview edited for clarity and length.